 Admin Council Qualifications

-Because the restoration of Ephraim is occurring through the covenantal atoning work of Messiah Yeshua, members of the B’ney Yosef North America (BYNA) Administrative Council (AC) must be disciples of Yeshua as demonstrated by their words and deeds, and by the testimony of those who know them.
+Qualifications.
+Because the restoration of Ephraim is occurring through the covenantal atoning work of Messiah Yeshua, members of the B’ney Yosef North America (BYNA) Administrative Council must be disciples of Yeshua as demonstrated by their words and deeds, and by the testimony of those who know them.
 They are “elders” in the biblical sense of providing supervision and direction over the affairs of the community, but they differ from the BYNA Elders in that their duties are to look after the needs of the people rather than to provide apostolic or ministerial oversight to the body.
-In that sense, the Administrative Council Officers serve in a similar capacity as the Deacons appointed to act under the guidance of the Apostles (Acts 6:1-6).
-The following are General Qualifications for all AC Officers.
-Specific Qualifications may be found in the AC Job Description.
+In that sense, the Administrators serve in a similar capacity as the Deacons appointed to act under the guidance of the Apostles (Acts 6:1-6).
+The following are General Qualifications for all Administrators.

-A personʼs character is of the highest importance for a position on the Administrative Council.
-Any nominee should be recognized by his or her extended community as a person of character.
+- Character.
+A person’s character is of the highest importance for a position on the Administrative Council.
+A BYNA Administrator, whether male or female, married or single, should be recognized by his or her extended community as a person of character.
 Exodus 18:18-26 states that leaders over the nation should be capable in their fields, fear God, be men of truth, and hate dishonest gain.
 They must be servant-leaders, following the example and instructions of Messiah Yeshua (Matthew 20:25-28; Luke 22:25-27), and demonstrating the qualities displayed by the Apostle Paul in Titus 1:5-9 and 1 Timothy 3:1-7.
-First Timothy 3:7 admonishes that an elder “must have a good reputation with those outside the church.”
-No person of questionable character should be a member of the AC or an officer appointed to represent it.
-First Timothy 3:2 states that elders must be blameless, temperate, and of good behavior.
-First Timothy 3:6 indicates that humility is also essential to an elder’s character.
+These passages admonish that an elder “must have a good reputation with those outside the church.”
+No person of questionable character should be a member of the Administrative Council or an official appointed to represent it.
+Elders must be blameless, temperate, and of good behavior.
+Humility is also essential to an elder’s character, as well as the ability to manage their households well.
 This is a higher calling than a congregational, business, government, or military leader since it represents to the nations a number of congregations and peoples.

-A candidate for a BYNA AC Officer must have proven his or her leadership skills not only within his or her realm of endeavor (business, government, ministry, military), but also as someone who promotes unity among different groups.
-Hence, as an elder in First Timothy 3:4 is required to have managed his or her house well, a BYNA AC Officer should manage his or her responsibilities well.
+- Leadership.
+A candidate for the BYNA Administrative Council must have proven his or her leadership skills not only within his or her realm of endeavor (business, government, ministry, military), but also as someone who promotes unity among different groups.
+Hence, as 1 Timothy 3:4 states that an elder must have managed his or her house well, a BYNA Administrator should manage his or her responsibilities well.

-First Timothy 3:6 states that an elder should not be a novice.
+- Experience.
+According to 1 Timothy 3:6, an elder should not be a novice.
 No one should rise to membership of the Bʼney Yosef North America Administrative Council who has not had many years of professional experience in the skills required for the position of responsibility to which he or she is nominated, and who does not understand and agree with the future unification of Judah and Ephraim.
 Neither shall they be considered if they have not functioned in a supervisory role in a government, military, corporate, financial, business, agricultural, educational, or ministerial capacity.
 They should be respected within the organization or community where they serve and should not have been removed from their positions.
-A present supervisory position is not required if they have not been thrust out of their positions and meet the above requirements.
+A present supervisory position is not required if they have not been thrust out of their previous positions and if they meet the above requirements.

+- Influence.
 If a person has not had influence over a good number of people, he or she should not be considered for the BYNA Administrative Council.
-Fundamentally the council serves to conduct the business and represent all the people of B’ney Yosef North America, so if a person does not already represent a good number, then he or she should not be considered.
+Fundamentally, the council serves to conduct the business and represent all the people of B’ney Yosef North America, so if a person does not already represent a good number of people, then he or she should not be considered.

+- Good Judgment.
 Exodus 18:21-22 suggests that leaders must be able to execute sound judgment in matters under their jurisdiction.
-BYNA Administrative Officers should be willing to do so.
-Officers must be able to make righteous judgments while not fearing man, not favoring the rich or poor, and not accepting bribes.
+BYNA Administrators should be willing to do so.
+Administrators must be able to make righteous judgments while not fearing man, not favoring the rich or poor, and not accepting bribes.

-Officers should not be known as ones who stir up controversy or are contentious about doctrine.
-First Timothy 3:3 describes elders as “not quarrelsome.”
+- Not Divisive, Prejudiced, Easily Offended, or Prone to Slander.
+Administrators should not be known as ones who stir up controversy or are contentious about doctrine.
+As 1 Timothy 3:3 states, elders are “not quarrelsome.”
 They should not be ones who force their opinions on others.
 They should respect others who see issues differently and be willing to allow great diversity in the community without contradicting Torah.
-Officers should not exhibit racial prejudice since Israel is comprised of those coming “out of every tribe and tongue and people and nation” (Revelation 5:9).
-Officers should not be easily offended.
+Administrators should not exhibit racial prejudice since Israel is comprised of those coming “out of every tribe and tongue and people and nation” (Revelation 5:9).
+Administrators should not be easily offended.
 They must not quickly lay blame.
 They must be quick to forgive.
-Officers should not slander other people, living or dead.
+Administrators should not slander other people, living or dead.

-BYNA Administrative Officers must adhere to the concept that the Law, as given for guidance to Israel, applies to all who are now identifying themselves as Israelites and joining together in this North American association of the B’ney Yosef Congress.
+- Adherence to One Law.
+BYNA Administrators must adhere to the concept that the Law (Torah), as given for guidance to Israel, applies to all who are now identifying themselves as Israelites and joining together in this North American association of B’ney Yosef.
 They must also acknowledge, however, that lack of adherence by others is not a disqualifying marker for eternal life.

-Because the regathering and restoration of Israel is prophecy in action, and because we are attempting actively to align ourselves with that prophecy, members of the Administrative Council must have spiritual discernment, and many should have the predisposition and desire to press in to prayer to reach the heart of our heavenly Father, receive his words, and communicate them in a humble yet powerful manner.
+- Discernment.
+Because the regathering and restoration of Israel is prophecy in action, and because we are actively attempting to align ourselves with that prophecy, members of the Administrative Council must have spiritual discernment, and many should have the predisposition and desire to press in to prayer to reach the heart of our heavenly Father, receive his words, and communicate them in a humble yet powerful manner.

-BYNA Administrative Officers should be able to recognize talents in other people and utilize them for the best of the organization.
+- Recognizing of Talent.
+BYNA Administrators should be able to recognize talents in other people and employ them for the best of the organization.
 They must be willing to delegate by turning jobs over to others.
 This is oversight, not micromanagement.